peasead/elastic-container/README.md

 ## Questions

 1. Why don't you use Docker Compose?
-Habbits.
+Old habbits.

 2. This is horrible, why can't you write better scripts?
 Function over beauty.

 3. I suppose I can use this, can I change the creds or stack version?
 Of course.